zzysh12345/smol-course/6_synthetic_datasets/preference_datasets.md

 # The process of generating synthetic data through manual prompting involves creating artificial data sets that mimic real-world usage patterns.
 ```

 The `response` is now more complex and specific to the `instruction`.
-This is a good start but as we have seen with EvolInstruct, evolved generations are not always better.
-Hence it is important to use additional evaluation techniques to ensure the quality of the dataset.
+This is a good start, but as we have seen with EvolInstruct, evolved generations are not always better.
+Hence, it is important to use additional evaluation techniques to ensure the quality of the dataset.
 We will explore this in the next section.

 ## Creating Scores

-Scores are a measure of how much one response is preferred over the other.
-In general these scores can be absolute, subjective, or relative.
-For this course we will focus on the first two, because they are most valuable for creating preference datasets.
-This scoring and is a way of judging with and evluating using language models and therefore has some overlap with the evaluation techniques we have seen in [the chapter on evaluation](../3_evaluation/README.md).
-As with the other evaluation techniques, scores and evaluations normally require larger models to align better with human preferences.
+Scores are a measure of how much one response is preferred over another.
+In general, these scores can be absolute, subjective, or relative.
+For this course, we will focus on the first two because they are most valuable for creating preference datasets.
+This scoring is a way of judging and evaluating using language models and therefore has some overlap with the evaluation techniques we have seen in [the chapter on evaluation](../3_evaluation/README.md).
+As with the other evaluation techniques, scores and evaluations normally require larger models to better align with human preferences.

 ### UltraFeedback

 UltraFeedback is a technique that generates scores and critiques for a given `prompt` and its `completion`.

 The scores are based on the quality of the `completion` according to a set of criteria.
 There are four fine-grained criteria: `helpfulness`, `relevance`, `deepening`, and `creativity`.
 These are useful but generally speaking, using the overall criteria is a good start, which allows us to simplify the process of generating scores.
 The scores can be used to determine which `completion` is the `chosen` and which is the `rejected` one.
-Because they are absolute, they can also be used as intersting filters for outliers in the dataset, either finding the worst completions or the pairs with more or less difference.
+Because they are absolute, they can also be used as interesting filters for outliers in the dataset, either finding the worst completions or the pairs with more or less difference.

-The critiques are added as to provide a reasoning for the score.
+The critiques are added to provide reasoning for the score.
 They can be used as extra context to help us understand the differences between the scores.
-The language model generates extensive critiques which is very useful but this also introduces extra cost and complexity to the process because generating critiques is more expensive than generating a single token to represent a score.
+The language model generates extensive critiques which is very useful, but this also introduces extra cost and complexity to the process because generating critiques is more expensive than generating a single token to represent a score.

 The prompt is [implemented in distilabel](https://github.com/argilla-io/distilabel/tree/main/src/distilabel/steps/tasks/templates/ultrafeedback) and a simplified version is shown below: